n-chadder/COEwatt/README.md

 First type npm install to install the dependencies for the project.

-The type npm run buildwatt
+The type npm run buildwatt.

 Then type npm run package.

 This will create a folder called dist.

-Then type npm run serve to start the cooe and tester.
+Then type npm run serve to start the coewatt and tester.
+The coewatt will be running at http://127.0.0.1:3000/. (tester runs at port 8080 by default)

 To stop the coe and tester type npm run stop.